-Following in the footsteps of Samsung's Galaxy AI and Google's Gemini AI, Apple announced that it will be adding artificial intelligence (AI) to its phone's operating system.
-Called Apple Intelligence, it will also be integrated into the phone's Siri chatbot, making it easier to use and quicker to respond; helping to turn Siri into a personal assistant.
+Following Samsung's Galaxy AI and Google's Gemini AI, Apple announced it will add artificial intelligence (AI) to its phone operating system.
+Called Apple Intelligence, it will also be integrated into the phone's Siri chatbot, aiming to make it easier to use and provide faster responses; contributing to transforming Siri into a personal assistant.

-This increased use of AI means phones will be performing more algorithms, which means they will be generating and using more data.
-This puts a lot of pressure on mobile networks, such as the UK's O2, EE, Vodafone and Three.
+This increased use of AI means phones will perform more algorithms, which in turn means they will generate and use more data.
+This puts more pressure on mobile networks, such as O2, EE, Vodafone, and Three in the UK.

 unnamed 1.jpg